Palace of Fontainebleau: Art and decoration – the School of Fontainebleau

 The mannerist style of the Fontainebleau school influenced French artists (with whom the Italians worked) such as the painter Jean Cousin the Elder, the sculptors Jean Goujon and Germain Pilon, and, to a lesser degree, the painter and portraitist François Clouet the son of Jean Clouet.
 The Fontainebleau style combined allegorical paintings in moulded plasterwork where the framing was treated as if it were leather or paper, slashed and rolled into scrolls and combined with arabesques and grotesques.
 Fontainebleau ideals of female beauty are Mannerist: a small neat head on a long neck, exaggeratedly long torso and limbs, small high breasts—almost a return to Late Gothic beauties.
 The new works at Fontainebleau were recorded in refined and detailed engravings that circulated among connoisseurs and artists.
-Through the engravings by the "School of Fontainebleau" this new style was transmitted to other northern European centers, Antwerp especially, and Germany, and eventually London.
+Through the engravings by the "School of Fontainebleau" this new style was transmitted to other northern European centers, Antwerp especially, Germany, and eventually London.

 While Louis XIV spent more time at Fontainebleau than any other monarch, he made most of his modifications to gardens, rather than the interiors and decor.
-In the 18th century, interiors underwent major change in style.
+In the 18th century, interiors underwent major changes in style.
 Between 1750 and 1754, the architect Ange-Jacques Gabriel built a new residential wing and new apartments for Louis XV and the Queen.
-The most famous artists of the period, including Fraçcois Boucher, Carle Vanloo, Alexis Peyrotte and Jean-Baptiste Marie Pierre were commissioned to paint works for the Council Chamber.
-Louis XVI continued the decoration work, particularly in the Turkish cabinet (1777) and the game room and boudoir of the Queen, in an arabesque style.
-(1786–1787), up to the eve of the Revolution.
-Fontainebleau offers many of the best examples of interior design at the end of the Old Regime.
+The most famous artists of the period, including François Boucher, Charles-André van Loo, Alexis Peyrotte and Jean-Baptiste Marie Pierre were commissioned to paint works for the Council Chamber.
+Louis XVI continued the decoration work, particularly in the Turkish cabinet (1777) and the game room and boudoir of the Queen (1786–1787), in an arabesque style up to the eve of the Revolution.
+Fontainebleau offers many of the best examples of interior design at the end of the Ancien régime.

 Napoleon I wished to continue the traditional grandeur of the monarchy, and had the palace completely refurnished.
-He created a new suite of rooms with the symbols and style of the Empire, and transformed the former King's bedroom into his throne room.
+He created a new suite of rooms with the symbols and style of the Empire, and transformed the former king's bedroom into his throne room.
 It is the only throne room in France which is still in its original state with its original furniture.
 The rooms Napoleon used at Fontainebleau are among the best existing examples of the Empire style.